jakeh12/431-dirtycow/security_topic_paper.md

 This process repeats forever until we kill the program.
 However, we are looking for a specific sequence of context switches which allows us to exploit the racing condition.

-The non-atomic nature of the `write` operation inside the `write_thread` can cause a context switch from the `write_thread` to `madvise_thread` after the kernel creates a private copy (1) and before the actual write into the private copy happens (2).
+The non-atomic nature of the `write()` operation inside the `write_thread` can cause a context switch from the `write_thread` to `madvise_thread` after the kernel creates a private copy (1) and before the actual write into the private copy happens (2).
 Next, the `madvise_thread` will "deallocate" the private copy by changing the mapping of virtual address to the old, original physical address of the memory-mapped file location which should be read-only.
-If we get another context switch to occur after the physical address has been updated from the private copy to the original location, `write_thread` will take over and perform a write into the **same** virtual address but different physical address that it originally inteded thanks to `madvise_thread`.
+If we get another context switch to occur after the physical address has been updated from the private copy to the original location, `write_thread` will take over and perform a write into the **same** virtual address but different physical address that it originally intended thanks to `madvise_thread`.

+The vulnerability in the memory mapped `write()` is due to the absence of checking whether the memory page that is being checked for dirtiness had a copy that was previously deallocated.
+Linus Torvalds added a new flag and checking for this state into the code which deals with the copy-on-write to fix this vulnerability.
+You can find Linus' git commit which fixed the issue [here](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=19be0eaffa3ac7d8eb6784ad9bdbc7d67ed8e619).
+This fix is included in the Linux kernel since version 4.8.3.

-#### Escalating Priviledges With Racing Threads ####
+#### Escalating Privileges With Racing Threads ####
-We can modify the program to gain root priviledges.
+We can modify the program to gain root privileges.
 To do that, we will need to modify UID inside the `/etc/passwd` file.
 Locate your user entry in the `/etc/passwd`.
 You can use the following command:

 ```bash
 $ cat /etc/passwd | grep -b <<your_username>>